cwebba1/eleventyone/app/blog/2024-04-07-typographical-odyssey.md

 I selected my font-stack based on what fonts are on computers, based on current software.
 My old 2016 font stack was out of date.
 I selected a new series of fonts to match the style of my headline font.

 My font-stack list starts with a custom property.
 Then I include my font in case the custom property does not work.
 Finally I include a list of similar fonts that potentially are on the user's computers.
+If none of that works the system-ui fonts will load from the reset.

 ## Rabbit hole – Code debt and synchronized code bases